|Corporate Governance Principles|

 Lead Director Role and Responsibilities

-The Board believes that a Lead Director is an integral part of a Board structure that promotes strong, independent oversight of the Company’s management and affairs.
-The Lead Director shall be selected from among the independent directors of the Board, as determined by the Board in accordance with the criteria included in these Principles consistent with the New York Stock Exchange listing standards.
+The Board believes that a Lead Director can be an integral part of a Board structure that promotes strong, independent oversight of the Company’s management and affairs.
+If the Board determines in its discretion to designate a Lead Director, it shall select the Lead Director from among the independent directors of the Board, as determined by the Board in accordance with the criteria included in these Principles consistent with the New York Stock Exchange listing standards.
 The designation of a Lead Director is not intended to inhibit communication among the directors or between any of them and the Chairman.

 The Lead Director’s duties include: